Best online casino for most U.S. players: Bovada

 Let's go ever each of these.

-You think the casino's games are fixed
+(1) You think the casino's games are fixed

-Finally, remember that the casino has no need to cheat.
+3. The casino has no need to cheat.
 The odds are already against you.
 If you're the kind of player who plays until your whole deposit is gone (and most players are), then fixing the games is pointless: the casino will get all your money sooner or later anyway.

-You didn't get a bonus you expected
+(2) You didn't get a bonus you expected

 Many online casinos make the bonuses really difficult to qualify for.
 Usually you have to gamble a minimum amount of money, and often certain games don't count towards the play requirement.
-For example, one casino ignores play on just about everything — Roulette, Craps, Baccarat, SicBo, Video Poker, and Blackjack.
+For example, one casino I saw ignores play on just about everything — Roulette, Craps, Baccarat, SicBo, Video Poker, and Blackjack.
 (Gee, what else is left?)
 Even my advertiser, Bovada, excludes Craps at the time of this writing.

 So the first thing is to read the fine print on the casino's website and determine whether you really did qualify for the bonus.
 If you think you did, write to the casino and ask them why you didn't, quoting the terms of their bonus offer back to them.
 If they still disagree, then see the section below about resolving disputes.

-You tried to make a withdrawal but the casino won't pay you
+(3) You tried to make a withdrawal but the casino won't pay you

 This is probably the most common complaint against an online casino.
-If you win big, some casinos will look for an excuse not to pay you.
-For example, many casinos (including Bovada) have a rule that there can be only one account per household, so if two people in your house are playing on separate accounts, then bam!, winnings seized.
+If you win big, some casinos will look for an excuse not to pay you. (examples) For example, many casinos (including Bovada) have a rule that there can be only one account per household, so if two people in your house are playing on separate accounts, then bam!, winnings seized.

 The reason casinos have the "one account per household" rule is that they figure multiple accounts on the same IP address is really the same person, trying to score multiple bonuses that the casino gives when a player signs up or makes a deposit.
 How can they determine whether multiple accounts in the same household are the same person or different people?
 They can't, and they don't have to, because their rule is one account per household, so even if you could prove that your multiple accounts belong to different people, it doesn't matter.